The SOFIA Digital Tube tester

 About shorts and fuses (skip this when not interested).

 First let me start with the Shorts risk with a Sofia, because you always have to keep this in mind when using it.
 When you forget about the "shorts tests" with any historical tube tester you make a beginners mistake because these testers will be seriously damaged by a shorted tube.
 With computer controlled testers, you have little influence on this.
 The Sofia does have an overload test, and a heater circuit test, but that is all.
 It is not enough.
 I cannot say it is fully unprotected, and indeed it switched off when I made an error with the cabling (tube connections).
 Yet, the previous owner warned me, the tester needed a few times a repair, after testing hundreds of SOVTEK KT88, and some shorted ones were amongst those.
 Since he used the tested for KT88 high quantity testing mainly, he gave up on the Sofia.
 He had it repaired once more, and then sold it to me in a factory repaired condition.
 Now I don't know what he has been doing, but from my experience with people, tubes and equipment, I learned that so called "professionals" (and companies) make serious mistakes as well.
 Well still I regard it a strong warning he gave me, and I will not put any questionable tubes on the Sofia, and not use it as a work horse.
 Only use it only for tubes that are basically good, but I need the curves from.
-When I have time, I will put a protection series lamp in the gird circuit, same as Hickok uses it, and I have seen that on other testers too.
+When I have time, I will put a protection series lamp in the grid circuit, same as Hickok uses it, and I have seen that on other testers too.
 The other power supply outputs I will protect with normal fuses and put reverse diodes over it.
 That seems all missing.
 The most common short is cathode to heater with KT88.
 Since the cathode is grounded in the Sofia, that will short circuit the heater, so the fuse hopefully helps here.
 Another common short is grid to cathode, and most likely the a series lamp will cover this very good, since a low current lamp is known to be the fastest fuse there is.
 From my R&D days I remember an extremely useful method to protect high voltage motor control circuitry.
 You use a fast power thyristor, which shorts the DC voltage directly after the capacitor of the rectifier circuit, and in the path is a normal fuse.
 Very crude, but the most useful method I have ever seen, and low cost too.
 When you fire this thyristor, you switch off the High Voltage to all electronics with a delay of less than a micro second.
 Then, some 10 milliseconds later the fuse will blow.
 Interesting, the thyristor survives this.
 Even if you blow the thyristor, the damage is a short circuit, so it still does it's function, and all you need to do is replace it.
 For firing the thyristor you can use any detection circuit you define yourself.
 Such as a current overload detector of the heater supply in this case.
 Well... these are just ideas.
 I will first put a fast fuse inside.

 I once had a FACTORY NEW Electro Harmonix 6922 tube with a hair-thin wire wrapped around all pins, in a circle!
 So all pins were short circuited.
 Don't ask me what that was, but it came out of a box with 100 factory new tubes, from Russia.
 Also I have still here in my memorabilia cabinet a new Electro Harmonix 6SN7, also from a 100 pcs factory box, with the socket one position rotated, so that tube can never have worked.
 I do not try to prove here, they do lousy testing at EHX.
 These were tested with the Russian L3-3, and it survived those, though the 9-pins all together shorted 6922 made some smoke come from the inside.
 Well it survived that.
 Actually the Sofia would have spotted this mistake too, because it will not switch on the High Voltage, after the tube passes the heater current test.
 Heater current is measured, and must reach it's correct value before the rest of test program can start.